Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

 In the above background, the Gaussian path integral of non-zero modes yields $Z_{\textrm{1-loop}}$, which is the product of the following 1-loop determinants for various supermultiplets \cite{Benini:2013xpa}:\footnote{One difference from \cite{Benini:2013xpa} is that we put a factor $i$ in the denominator of the contribution $\frac{\theta_1(q,z)}{i\eta(q)}$ from each Fermi multiplet.
 Of course this only affects the overall sign of the index, which is ambiguous in 2d without knowing the spin-statistics relation inherited from higher dimensional physics.
 We shall see that our choice is compatible with the physics of circle compactified 6d CFT, by comparing with some known results.
 Collecting all the factors of $i$ in $Z_{\textrm{1-loop}}$, one obtains $(-1)^n$.}

-Whenever we omit the modular parameters of the theta functions, it is understood as $\tau$.
+Whenever we omit the modular parameters, like $\theta_i(\tau,z)\rightarrow\theta_i(z)$ or $\eta(\tau)\rightarrow\eta$, it is understood as $\tau$.
+See appendix A for explanations on these functions.
 The `rank' $r$ is the number of continuous complex parameters in $U_1,U_2$. $\alpha$ runs over the roots of $SO(n)$.
-Multiplying all these factors, one finally has to integrate over the continuous parameters in $u$ and then sum over distinct sectors of flat connections.
+Multiplying all these factors, one finally has to integrate over the continuous parameters in $u$ and then sum over disconnected sectors of flat connections.
 The result is

 $a$ labels the disconnected sectors of the flat connection $U_1,U_2$.
 The integral is a suitable `contour integral' over the continuous parameters $u$, to be explained shortly. $W_a$ is the Weyl group with given $U_1,U_2$ explained above.